Volkov-da/Guidetryb-3/README.md

 Course outline:

 1. Python basics.
-Libraries and modules essential for Data Science projects.
+Libraries and modules essential for Data Science projects. [link](Practice_1/)
-2. Deep dive to exploratory data analysis and data visualization with Python.
+2. Deep dive to exploratory data analysis and data visualization with Python. [link](Practice_2/)
-3. Accomplishing statistics experiments and A/B testing using Python.
+3. Basic statistics concepts with Python. [link](Practice_3/)
+4. Basic ML models.
+Linear regression. [link](Practice_4/)
-4. Advanced ML models.
+5. Advanced ML models.
 Data science projects structure.
-5. Basics of Neural Networks and Computer Vision models.
+6. Basics of Neural Networks and Computer Vision models.
-6. CVs review and Interview preparation.
+7. CVs review and Interview preparation.

 This version of course completely reworked, and we will have 90% of practical programming session.